iterative/dvc.org/public/static/docs/understanding-dvc/what-is-dvc.md

 - **Experiment**: Equivalent to a
   [Git revision](https://git-scm.com/docs/revisions).
-Each experiment (extract new features, change model hyperparameters, data cleaning, add a new data source) should be performed in a separate branch and then merged into the master branch only if the experiment is successful.
-DVC allows experiments to be integrated into a Git repository history and NEVER needs to recompute the results after a successful merge.
+Each experiment (extract new features, change model hyperparameters, data cleaning, add a new data source) should be performed in a separate branch or tag and then merged into the master branch only if the experiment is successful.
+DVC allows experiments to be integrated into a Git repository history and never needs to recompute the results after a successful merge.

 - **Experiment state** or state: Equivalent to a Git snapshot (all committed files).
 A Git commit SHA hash, branch or tag name, etc. can be used as a